First Place: Arlington FFA Chapter

 FFA members from each chapter are challenged to produce the most economical, highest yielding corn.
 The team with the highest percent yield increase over their local county average will win cash awards for their FFA project to be used for plant science or leadership based programs.

 Requirements for Participation

-Each participating team needs a minimum of two, two-acre plots, which will be harvested for the Challenge.
+Each participating team needs a minimum of two, one-acre plots, which will be harvested for the Challenge.
 The plots can be on privately or publicly owned land but youth should be involved in the planning, managing, and harvesting of the plots.